 Obtaining a personal loan through a credit union can be a viable alternative to traditional banks, sometimes offering lower interest rates and personalized service.
 As member-owned, not-for-profit institutions, credit unions generally prioritize their members' best interests, ensuring that loan terms and conditions are more favorable and affordable.
 They often provide flexible repayment options and faster loan approvals for those with diverse credit backgrounds.

 A title loan is one of the worst types of loans you can take out and you might find yourself in a position where you're thinking, "I can't pay my title loan".
 It’s quick and easy to get, but carries high interest rates.
 You may be able to get it without collateral and with no credit check, but you’ll pay for those benefits in interest and debt.
-To get out of a car title loan, consider a debt consolidation service, finding a better way to borrow money, or applying for the Yendo vehicle secured credit card that has no credit check and can also help you build credit by reporting to the credit bureaus.
-The card also allow you to do a cash advance if that is an option you’re considering.
+To get out of a car title loan, consider a debt consolidation service, finding a better way to borrow money, or applying for the Yendo Mastercard® credit card.
+There's impact to your credit for pre-approval and the Yendo credit card can help you build credit by reporting all account activity to the credit bureaus.
+The card also allows you to do a cash advance if that is an option you’re considering.

 Yendo is the first credit card that's backed by the value of your car.
 The card can provide access to credit for those who might not be able to qualify for other credit cards.
 It's a real credit card, powered by Mastercard, that provides credit limits from $450 - $10,000, depending on the value of your car.
 So, rather than re-applying for loans, for example, you can access funds an ongoing basis and, with responsible usage like on-time payments, build your credit too.